-Whether you’re an eager runner, gentle jogger or fun running fanatic, there’s bound to be a Dublin running race that takes your fancy.
+Whether you’re an eager runner, gentle jogger, or fun running fanatic, there’s bound to be a Dublin running race that takes your fancy.
 Sometimes the weather in Ireland means that you can experience four seasons in one day, but having a flat landscape, Dublin offers the perfect conditions for smashing out some casual PBs.
 If you are up for a hill-running adventure and prefer the adrenaline rush from trail running, then head south to the Wicklow mountains outside of the city.
-If you want to get to know the city while taking a jog with a local Dublin runner, then check out some of the Dublin sight jogging tours.
+Get to know the city while taking a jog with a local Dublin runner, then check out some of the Dublin sight jogging tours.

-If you’re keen to run in Dublin then look no further.
-From the city’s most popular races to the lesser known gems of Dublin running races, take your pick and lace up for the run of your life!
+From the city’s most popular races to the lesser-known gems of Dublin running races, take your pick and lace up for the run of your life!

 Main Dublin Running Races

 Sights among others: St. Stephen’s Green, St. Patrick’s Cathedral, Pheonix Park, Grand Canal, Merrion Square.